droosma/blog/content/post/exploring-opentelemetry/index.md

 app.Run();
 ```

-When you run this code, you should see the following output in the console:
+Launch the application using `dotnet run` and you should notice the following output in your console:

 ```text
 info: Microsoft.Hosting.Lifetime[14]